 8 Ways to Experience the Bay of Fundy

 It rolls in, it rolls out.
 It’s never still, much like me.
 Maybe that’s why I am so fascinated by the Bay of Fundy.
-However, the Bay of Fundy takes motion to new levels boasting the highest tidal changes in the world rising and falling up to 53 feet a day in some areas.
+However, the Bay of Fundy takes motion to new levels boasting the biggest tidal changes in the world, rising and falling up to 53 feet a day in some areas.
 It compares with more than 600 unique landscapes in over 100 countries in the world that have been recognized as World UNESCO biosphere sites.
 I recently made a whole driving holiday with my parents to see this tremendous natural wonder.
-You may think going to see a body of water for a whole holiday is a bit odd, but it’s not simply a one hit wonder, there is more than you can imagine to see and do on the Bay of Fundy – from adventure to wildlife.
+You may think going to see a body of water for a whole holiday is a bit odd, but it’s not simply a one-hit wonder; there is more than you can imagine to see and do on the Bay of Fundy – from adventure to wildlife.

-We spent a week road tripping in New Brunswick that borders one side of the Bay of Fundy with Nova Scotia on the other.
+We spent a week road-tripping in New Brunswick, which borders one side of the Bay of Fundy, with Nova Scotia on the other.
 I spent time on it, in it, and under it and was surprised at all of the unique Bay of Fundy activities.

 1. Experience the Fundy Trail Parkway

-Or if you want to go at a slower pace, you may want to park the car and hike or bike the trail.
-There’s a separate walking and biking trails that run along the drive too.
-In the middle of the trail you’ll find the Big Salmon River Interpretive Centre providing historical information on the logging, fishing, and shipbuilding days near the Bay of Fundy.
+Or, if you want to go at a slower pace, you may want to park the car and hike or bike the trail.
+There are separate walking and biking trails that run along the drive, too.
+In the middle of the trail, you’ll find the Big Salmon River Interpretive Centre providing historical information on the logging, fishing, and shipbuilding days near the Bay of Fundy.
 The drive goes as far as the Walton Glen Gorge/Falls observation deck.
-It is an out and back experience, but the views are so nice who doesn’t want to see it twice!
+It is an out-and-back experience, but the views are so nice.
+Who doesn’t want to see it twice?

 2. Bay of Fundy Whale Watching

-At the southern end of the Bay of Fundy in the little seaside town of St. Andrews you can hop on a charter with Captain Chris from Island Quest and head out through the foggy waters and hunt for humpback whales.
-Or if you are looking for something a bit more hands on – then you can actually go shark fishing (catch and release of course) also in the Bay.
+At the southern end of the Bay of Fundy in the little seaside town of St. Andrews, you can hop on a charter with Captain Chris from Island Quest and head out through the foggy waters and hunt for humpback whales.
+Or if you are looking for something a bit more hands-on, then you can actually go shark fishing (catch and release, of course) in the Bay.

 More Info: Island Quest Marine Whale Watching Website